JamesGreenaway/craftcms/README.md

 ### How to:

-1. Add the above configuration as another service to our `docker-compose.yml` file.
+1. For now, add the above configuration as another service to our `docker-compose.yml` file.
+Later we will split these in to separate containers so that we can run multiple sites using one Traefik instance.
 1. Run `docker network create traefik` to create an external network.
 1. Add the network to the bottom of the `docker-compose.yml` file: